Iran newspaper: Strike Haifa if Israel killed scientist

 “The criminal enemy does not regret it except with a strong reaction,” he said in a broadcast on Iranian state radio.

-A public session of lawmakers saw them chant: “Death to America!
-Death to Israel!”
+A public session of lawmakers saw them chant: “Death to America!” and “Death to Israel!”

 They also began the review of a bill that would stop inspections by the International Atomic Energy Agency.
 The nuclear watchdog has provided an unprecedented, real-time look at Iran’s civilian nuclear program following the country’s 2015 nuclear deal with world powers.

 The deal has unraveled after Trump’s unilateral 2018 withdrawal of the U.S. from the accord.
 Iran’s civilian atomic program has since continued its experiments and now enriches a growing uranium stockpile up to 4.5% purity.

 That’s still far below weapons-grade levels of 90%, though experts warn Iran now has enough low-enriched uranium to reprocess into fuel for at least two atomic bombs if it chose to pursue them.

-State television broadcast images of Fakhrizadeh’s casket being flown to Mashhad, a holy Shiite city in Iran’s east home to the shrine of Imam Reza.
-Iranian media said Sunday that one of the scientist’s bodyguards also had died from wounds he suffered in Friday’s attack.
+The proposed bill reportedly also would require Iran’s civilian atomic program to produce at least 120 kilograms (265 pounds) of uranium enriched to 20% — a short technical step to 90%.

+Iran’s 290-seat parliament is dominated by hard-liners who likely would support the bill.
+It ultimately would have to be approved by Iran’s Guardian Council.
+Khamenei also has final say on all matters of state.

 Khamenei has called Fakhrizadeh “the country’s prominent and distinguished nuclear and defensive scientist” and has demanded the “definitive punishment” of those behind the killing, without elaborating.

 Fakhrizadeh headed Iran’s so-called AMAD program that Israel and the West have alleged was a military operation looking at the feasibility of building a nuclear weapon.
-The International Atomic Energy Agency says the “structured program” ended in 2003.
+The IAEA says the “structured program” ended in 2003.
 U.S. intelligence agencies concurred with that assessment in a 2007 report.

 Israel contends Iran is still intent on developing a nuclear weapon.
 It argues Iran’s ballistic missile program and other research could help build a bomb if it pursued one — especially as provisions of the 2015 nuclear deal expire.
 Iran long has maintained its nuclear program is peaceful and that it has no plans to build an atomic bomb.

+Amos Yadlin, a one-time head of Israeli military intelligence who now serves as the director of Tel Aviv University’s Institute for National Security Studies, alleged Fakhrizadeh ran “all covert activities with weaponization of the program.”

+The damage of his death “cannot be measured since nobody knows exactly the scope and the depth what the Iranians are doing covertly,” Yadlin said.
+“But no doubt that he was the core source of authority, knowledge and organization of this program.”

-His killing likely complicates the plans of President-elect Joe Biden, who has said his administration will consider reentering Tehran’s nuclear deal with world powers.
-It also raises the risk of an open conflict in Trump’s final weeks in office as any retaliation could provoke an American military response, said Amos Yadlin, a one-time head of Israeli military intelligence who now serves as the director of Tel Aviv University’s Institute for National Security Studies.
+Fakhrizadeh’s killing likely complicates the plans of President-elect Joe Biden, who has said his administration will consider reentering Tehran’s nuclear deal with world powers.
+It also raises the risk of an open conflict in President Donald Trump’s final weeks in office, as any retaliation could provoke an American military response, Yadlin said.

 “I highly recommend to the officials to keep their mouths closed and not leak anything.
-They’ve already spoke too much,” he said, referring to cryptic remarks by Israel’s prime minister to his supporters that he could not discuss everything he did last week.
+They’ve already spoke too much,” he said, referring to cryptic remarks by Israel’s Prime Minister Benjamin Netanyahu to his supporters that he could not discuss everything he did last week.

 “Any more evidence that will help the Iranians to decide on retaliation against Israel is a mistake,” Yadlin said.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer Joseph Krauss in Jerusalem contributed to this report.
+Associated Press writers Joseph Krauss and Josef Federman in Jerusalem contributed to this report.